smtcoq/sniper/archive/README.md

 - the SMT solver veriT for the SMTCoq plugin must be installed by following [these instructions](https://github.com/smtcoq/smtcoq/blob/coq-8.13/INSTALL.md#verit);
-- solvers for the CoqHammer plugin can be installed by following [these instructions](https://coqhammer.github.io/#installation-of-first-order-provers) (but it is not mandatory).
+- solvers for the CoqHammer plugin may be installed by following [these instructions](https://coqhammer.github.io/#installation-of-first-order-provers) (but it is not mandatory).